idea-fasoc/OpenFASOC/README.md

 # Things to improve

 To improve our tools, flow, and QoR.
-The following items are currently being addressed:
+The following limitations are currently being addressed:
    - In OpenROAD tools:
        - Add the power pins extraction in OpenROAD tool
        - LEF modification for NDR needs to be within the tool (no additional script)